Alex2772/eblang/README.md

 Expressively Bare Language (eblang) is a minimalist programming language designed with simplicity and expressiveness in mind.
 It aims to provide a clean and straightforward syntax.

+This programming language is not intended for real world applications; instead, it is a demonstration of implementing your own language.

 ## Project Structure

 - `src/` - Source code of the eblang compiler/interpreter